patternfly/patternfly/src/patternfly/layouts/Flex/examples/Flex.md

 ### Ordering

 Ordering - Ordering can be applied to nested <code>.pf-l-flex</code> and <code>.pf-l-flex__item</code>s.
 Spacing may need to be managed based on how items are ordered.
-Because order could apply to an innumerable number of elements, order is set inline as `--pf-l-flex--item--Order{-on-[breakpoint]}: {int}`.
+Because order could apply to an innumerable number of elements, order is set inline as `--pf-l-flex--item--Order{-on-[breakpoint]}: {order}`.

 ### First-last-ordering
 ```hbs